WEHIGenomicsRnD/celseq-sample-sheet-generator/README.md

-# CELSeq sample sheet generator
+# CELSeq sample sheet generatorread

 This application is designed to: